gautamrajesh007/Secure-File-Transfer/README.md

 # TLS Simulation

-This project demonstrates the simulation of TLS in HTTPS using Java and Maven.
-It includes both client and server components.
+This project demonstrates the simulation of file transfer using TLS with addition of malware scanning using Java and VirusTotal APIs.
+It includes both
+client and
+server
+components.

 ## Prerequisites